 Traffic crash prevention is one of MoDOT's highest priorities.
-In 2015, Missouri experienced 870 fatalities, resulting in a 14 percent increase over 2014.
+In 2015, Missouri experienced 871 fatalities, resulting in a 14 percent increase over 2014.
 Of those fatalities, 63 percent were unbuckled when the crash occurred.
 This unbuckled trend has fluctuated from a high of 71 percent in 2013 to current levels.
+The rate of fatalities also rose by 12 percent in 2015 compared to 4 percent nationally.

-Crash data from 2010 to 2014 showed the leading contributing circumstances that can be attributed to driver behavior were substance impaired driving, driving too fast for conditions, distraction/inattention, exceeding the speed limit, following too closely and fatigue.
+Crash data from 2010 to 2014 showed the leading contributing circumstances that can be attributed to driver behavior were substance impaired driving, driving too fast for conditions, exceeding the speed limit, distraction/inattention, following too closely and fatigue.
 Crash statistics also showed impaired drivers had an unbuckled fatality rate of 87 percent.
 This group of drivers makes two deadly decisions: to drive impaired and unbelted.
 Once 2015 MSHP crash files are closed, more extensive analysis will be completed.